Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 Amazon Echo Dot (2020): $20

-Here's a huge Prime Day deal: Right now on Amazon, you can get the latest model of the Amazon Echo Dot for 60% off its list price.
+Here's a huge Prime Day deal: Right now on Amazon, Prime members can get the latest model of the Amazon Echo Dot for 60% off list price.

 The fourth-generation Echo Dot (2020) is a smaller variation of the Amazon Echo.
 The Amazon smart speaker can be used to voice-control your home, make calls hands-free, ask Alexa to play music or set an alarm.
 Choose from three colors.